 All employers need to be very mindful of this.

 Take time to consider your rationale before consultation.
-Is there a genuine business reason?
+Is there a genuine business reason to restructure?
 Can you demonstrate a commercial imperative?
 Would you be prepared to open your books to prove this?

 Don’t try to short-cut a performance management process by constructing a redundancy situation.
 This will not only land you in hot water, it also leaves a bad taste with the remaining people in your business as trust is eroded.